- •

 Fastest ferry from Piraeus to Hydra

-The fastest ferry from Piraeus to Hydra is MAGIC 3, operated by Magic Sea Ferries, which takes just 1h 10min.
+The fastest ferry from Piraeus to Hydra is AERO, operated by Blue Star Ferries, which takes just 1h 10min.

 Can you do a day trip from Piraeus to Hydra?